THE NUMBER ONE HEALTH PROBLEM

 THE REAL PURPOSE OF TODAY'S BLOG

 - WEIGHT GAIN: Think about it.
 We just said that insulin is a transport & storage hormone.
 It is widely considered to be the single most anabolic hormone in the body ("anabolic" means that it makes you bigger ---- i.e. anabolic steroids).
 Interestingly enough, what has the USDA (an organization whose purpose is not so much related to regulating health as it is the promotion of US agriculture) been touting for the past three decades?
 The Food Pyramid --- yummy!
-The bottom of the pyramid (the foundation) is made up of grains / cereals.
+The bottom of the pyramid (the foundation) is made up of GRAINS & CEREALS.
 The USDA's recommendation?
 6-11 servings of grain a day.
 Hey; I grew up on a Kansas farm.
 I know what happens to beef when you feed them large quantities of grain.
 Americans have taken the government's cue and are eating mass quantities of heavily processed grain-based products.
-It's not difficult to understand why 70% of the adult American population is either overweight or Obese!
+It's not difficult to understand why 70% of the adult American population is either overweight or Obese, which is a problem based on.....

 - INFLAMMATION: INFLAMMATION something that most people know little about ---- even though they frequently use (misuse) the word.
 Inflammation is not swelling and it is not infection.
-It is a normal immune system response to various threats, and is made up of all sorts of chemicals with strange names like prostaglandins, leukotrienes, thromboxanes, cytokines, chemokines, certain enzymes, kinnins, histamines, eicosanoids, substance P, and dozens of others.
-High levels of Inflammation have been linked to almost every health problem you care to mention.
+It is a NORMAL IMMUNE SYSTEM RESPONSE to various kinds of tissue damage, and is made up of all sorts of chemicals with strange names like prostaglandins, leukotrienes, thromboxanes, cytokines, chemokines, certain enzymes, kinnins, histamines, eicosanoids, substance P, and dozens of others.
+High levels of SYSTEMIC INFLAMMATION have been linked to almost every health problem you care to mention.
 One of the biggest classifications of Inflammatory Diseases includes things like .......

 These are the biggies that those who are in “the know ” actually know about and understand.
 However, there are others ----- many others.
 Let's talk about a few of those problems that you might not think about being related to problems with Blood Sugar Regulation.

-According to medical research that was published in the American Journal of Physiology clear back in 1999, “The gut immune system has 70–80% of the body's immune cells”.
-A huge number of these cells are bacteria --- the so-called “GOOD BACTERIA” that make up your "Normal Flora".
+According to medical research that was published in the American Journal of Physiology clear back in 1999, “The gut immune system has 70–80% of the body's immune cells” (HERE).
+A huge number of these cells are bacteria --- the so-called “GOOD BACTERIA” that make up your body's MICROBIOME.
+This is because no matter what sort of infection you have, sugar is its food of choice (HERE).

 Interestingly enough, (and practically unknown to the American Public) numerous disease processes, including AUTOIMMUNITY, are being linked to abnormal gut flora.
 Here is just one example.
-I am quoting from a recent issue of the medical journal Diabetes; There is a growing body of evidence that diet may play a role in the development of Type 1 Diabetes, through influencing GUT FLORA, intestinal permeability [AKA LEAKY GUT SYNDROME], and immune function in the gut.
+I am quoting from a recent issue of the medical journal Diabetes (the links are mine); There is a growing body of evidence that diet may play a role in the development of Type 1 Diabetes, through influencing GUT FLORA, intestinal permeability [AKA LEAKY GUT SYNDROME], and immune function in the gut.
 WHEAT [GLUTEN] in particular has been shown to have a connection to the development of Type 1 Diabetes, although the relationship is poorly understood.

--CANCER: I'll not belabor this particular topic.
+- CANCER: I'll not belabor this particular topic.
 Just remember a few simple facts.
 Sugar is extremely acidic.
 This acid creates the perfect environment for disease to thrive in.
-Cancer is a known byproduct of AGE's.
-Sugar also happens to be the food-of-choice for most cancer cells ---- If you simply Google SUGAR FEEDS CANCER, you could read non-stop into the next century.
-By the way, what do researchers that are saying sugar feeds cancer have to gain from telling you this?
+Cancer is a known byproduct of AGE's, and also happens to be the food-of-choice for most cancer cells ---- If you simply Google SUGAR FEEDS CANCER, you could read non-stop into the next century.
+By the way, what do researchers that are saying sugar-feeds-cancer have to gain from telling you this?
 That's right; absolutely nothing but the scorn of their peers!

--DEGENERATIVE ARTHRITIS: Everyone knows what sugar does to teeth.
-What do you think that it does to bones / joints?
+- DEGENERATIVE ARTHRITIS: Everyone knows what sugar does to teeth.
+What do you think that it does to bones / joints (HERE)?
 If you get a chance, take a look at DR WESTON PRICE'S timeless masterpiece, Nutrition & Physical Degeneration.
 Make sure to look at the pictures.
 Dumbfounding!

 The bottom line is that Uncontrolled Blood Sugar is a preventable problem that is not getting nearly enough credit for the havoc it is wreaking on American Health Care.
 Sure, we all realize that Diabetes is a serious problem.
 But Diabetes (not to mention this other list of problems associated with Blood Sugar Dysregulation) is an end-stage disease.
-In other words, the habits that led to Sugar Diabetes have probably been going on since early childhood.
-Come back tomorrow and read "Taming the Beast " to find out what you can do to get a handle on Uncontrolled Blood Sugar.
+But here's the cool thing.